Super LiDAR Intensity for Robotic Perception: Methodology

-The exemplar reflectance images generated by these two projection modes are shown in Fig. \ref{fig: four_view}.
-Since the density of LiDAR reflectance image varies with the number of accumulated scans, we use reflectance images accumulated over 500 scans as ground-truth to provide supervision during the training process.
-Through the aforementioned data acquisition, we constructed the Super LiDAR Reflectance dataset, which includes 1,000 raw ROS packets (600K frames) and an additional 5,000 sets of reflectance images ranging from sparse (1 scan) to dense (500 scans) configuration, covering diverse urban environments such as residential areas, streets, parking lot and intersections.
-The dataset also includes two test subsets targeting specific applications of dense reflectance images: one is for loop closure detection, with data from three scenarios at two time intervals of day (morning, evening), using panoramic spherical projection for robust matching across different viewpoints.
+The exemplar intensity images generated by these two projection modes are shown in Fig. \ref{fig: four_view}.
+Since the density of LiDAR intensity image varies with the number of accumulated scans, we use intensity images accumulated over 500 scans as ground-truth to provide supervision during the training process.
+Through the aforementioned data acquisition, we constructed the Super LiDAR Intensity dataset, which includes 1,000 raw ROS packets (600K frames) and an additional 5,000 sets of intensity images ranging from sparse (1 scan) to dense (500 scans) configuration, covering diverse urban environments.
+Additionally, we include specialized subsets: 1) \textit{DCM Supervision} Data for training the compensation module; 2) \textit{Compensation Verification Data}; and 3) \textit{Application Data} targeting specific tasks.
+The application subset includes data for loop closure detection, with data from three scenarios at two time intervals of the day (morning, evening), using panoramic spherical projection for robust matching across different viewpoints.
 The other subset is designed for lane detection under varying traffic scenarios during the day and night, where the virtual-camera perspective projection is used (more suitable for this task).